Gamer-Kold/Gamer-Kold/README.md

-Sup, I'm Kold.
+Sup, I'm Kodin.

-I make Video Games, bad games but games nonetheless.
+I have a website.

+I'm a student.

+I'm pretty okay at coding.

-I hope to make good games one day.
+I want to get better.

-Yeah that's it really.